GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 PostScript to various types of documents.
 For other solutions and further help, please post messages to.

-E. Predefined bit and hachure patterns in GMT
+E. Predefined Bit and Hachure Patterns in GMT
 =============================================